rocketait/autorune/README.md

 autorune
 ========
-ya gonna make a hotkey skript bot
+Helping Kody and Ben make a simple bot for a game.

-runebot